idia640/presentations/week04/PITCHME.md

 - Cultural knowledge and expectation
 - Social influence

+As you will see, much decision-making is affected by unconscious processes.
+You will want to leverage these whenever you can.

 Ultimately, you are driving for the user to respond in a specific way.
 All of the factors above have levers that you can employ to do so.
 By the end of the course, you will understand that humans are very good at pattern detection and this biases how they behave.
 And your goal as a designer is ultimately to drive behavior.

-Note:

 There are all sorts of interesting books on rhetoric and persuasion.
 Many are focused on language, though increasingly, there has been study centered on how advertisers' persuade.
 They are, after all, master's of persuasion and manipulation!